Factorization homology I: higher categories: Disks

-The next result articulates how the functor of Corollary~\ref{vect-sum} just above respects the vertical constructible tangent bundle as well as the vertical dimension constructible bundle. \begin{lemma} The diagram among $\infty$-categories
+The next result articulates how the functor of Corollary~\ref{vect-sum} just above respects the fiberwise constructible tangent bundle as well as the fiberwise dimension constructible bundle.
+Recall from Observation~\ref{ob.1} the rephrasing of the fiberwise constructible tangent bundle, as well as the fiberwise dimension constructible bundle, as sections of the canonical projection $\Bun^{\un{\Vect^{\sf inj}}}\to \Bun$. \begin{lemma} The diagram among $\infty$-categories

 commutes.

 \end{lemma}

 \begin{proof} In this proof we will use the following notation. \begin{itemize} \item[~] For $X\xra{p}K$ a constructible bundle, we use the notations